 Computed axial tomography, or CAT scanning, is performed using special x-ray equipment and sophisticated computers to produce multiple cross-sectional images of the inside of the body.
 Trained CAT scan technologists provide medical images to all types of doctors for the evaluation of many types of injuries, tissue damages, tumors and more.
 They learn to provide patient care, perform x-rays, magnetic resonance imaging (MRI) or CAT scans.
 Applicants to a CAT Scan Technology degree program must have completed a designated number of hours of work in a health care setting.
 Supervised clinical experience is required for most programs.

 CAT Scan Technology Degree Programs

-Most schools require a high school mathematics and science GPA better than 2.5.
+Most schools require a high school diploma or equivalent with a mathematics and science GPA better than 2.5.
 Applicants must have completed a designated number of hours of work in a health care setting.
 Submission of criminal background checks and drug tests may also be required.
 A personal interview might also be required before acceptance.

 Advanced courses train students these concepts:

 Popular Career Options